colons/words/articles/being-reimu/article.markdown

 more surprised; one woman remarks “That's a boy!
 Dressed as a girl!
 *Shocking*.”

-While waiting for [Marisa][yirba] to show up, a man who is “here with [his] nephew” approaches us and speaks for a while and asks some mostly innocuous questions, but he seems to be dancing around saying what he actually wants to say.
+While waiting for Marisa to show up and complete [the troupe][yirba], a man who is “here with [his] nephew” approaches us and speaks for a while and asks some mostly innocuous questions, but he seems to be dancing around saying what he actually wants to say.
 It is like he is either trying to prove that he is Totally Cool With This or is trying to decide if he even wants to be here at all.
 We humour him.

 [yirba]: http://sachcell.tumblr.com/post/100990329767/i-think-this-is-my-fav-photo-from-today-omg-hope